US seizes second oil vessel off Venezuela coast, officials say

 - list 3 of 3US sanctions may cause “Great Depression in Venezuela”

-This also marks the second time in recent weeks that the US has seized a tanker near Venezuela and comes amid a large US military build-up in the region as President Donald Trump continues to ramp up pressure on Venezuelan President Nicolas Maduro.
+This is the second time in recent weeks that the US has seized a tanker near Venezuela, and it comes amid a large US military buildup in the region as Trump continues to ramp up pressure on Venezuelan President Nicolas Maduro.

-Three officials, who were speaking to the Reuters news agency on the condition of anonymity, did not say where the operation was taking place but added the Coast Guard was in the lead.
+Three officials, speaking to the Reuters news agency on condition of anonymity, did not disclose the location of the operation but noted that the coastguard was in the lead.

-Two officials, speaking to The Associated Press news agency, also confirmed the operations.
+Two officials, speaking to The Associated Press news agency, also confirmed the operation.
 The action was described as a “consented boarding”, with the tanker stopping voluntarily and allowing US forces to board it, one official said.

-Reporting from Washington DC, Al Jazeera’s Heide Zhou-Castro said that there was no official confirmation from the US authorities on the operation.
+Reporting from Washington, DC, Al Jazeera’s Heide Zhou-Castro said that there was no official confirmation from US authorities on the incident.

 “We are still waiting for confirmation from the White House and Pentagon on the details, including which ship, where it was located, and whether or not this ship was beneath the US sanctions,” she said.